On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

 Figures \ref{fig:marginal_omega_1} to \ref{fig:marginal_A_2} show that when the domains were able to share information via common higher-level distributions, the variance was reduced compared to a no-pooling approach.
-In Figure \ref{fig:marginal_omega_1}, for the first natural frequency, the population-level distribution of the partial-pooling model was taller and with lower variance than the independent models, which was likely because the data-rich domains dominated the available data for that mode, compared to the data-poor domains (forcing the distribution towards the natural frequencies of the data-rich domains).
+In these figures, the population-level distributions are shown at the top, while domain-level distributions are shown on the bottom of the plots.
+In Figure \ref{fig:marginal_omega_1}, for the first natural frequency, the population-level distribution of the partial-pooling model was closely aligned with those of the independent models for the data-rich domains, and was taller and with lower variance than those of the independent models for the data-poor domains.
+This observation was likely because the data-rich domains dominated the available data for that mode, compared to the data-poor domains (forcing the distribution towards the natural frequencies of the data-rich domains).
 This data sharing was also evident at the domain-level, where the KDEs of the data-poor domains aligned closely with those from the data-rich domains, for the partial-pooling models.
-The no-pooling KDEs of the data-poor FRFs differed significantly, and were primarily informed by the priors.
+Also, in Figure \ref{fig:marginal_omega_1}, it can be seen that the no-pooling KDEs of the data-poor FRFs were primarily informed by the priors.
+Indeed, the population-level distribution for the sparsest domain, Blade 3, was nearly indistinguishable from the prior, indicating that the data had little influence on the posterior (this makes sense, as there were very little data to characterise this mode).
 In contrast, Figure \ref{fig:marginal_omega_2} shows that for the second natural frequency, the population-level distribution for the partial-pooling model was flatter than those for the independent models.
 This was likely to have occurred because more data were available for the second peak from Blade 4, which was from the second grouping (widening the distribution to accommodate the greater differences in natural frequency).
 Again, this conclusion is supported at the domain-level, where the KDE for Blade 4 is very similar for the partial-pooling and independent models (although there is still a small variance reduction for the partial-pooling model).
 For Blade 3, which was quite data-poor at the second mode as well as the first, the KDE in Figure \ref{fig:marginal_omega_2} shows that the natural frequency was estimated to occur in between those of the other, more data-rich blades.
 Again, for Blade 3, the no-pooling KDE differed significantly from the others, as this parameter was primarily informed by the priors, because of a lack of data at the second mode.
+For both modes, it is clear that the independent models struggled to fit the data-poor FRFs, as evidenced by bimodal distributions for natural frequency.